New Jersey Securities Fraud Lawyers

 - Late-day trading: Engaging in trades after hours but recording the transactions based on the prior day's net asset value.

 The processes involved in buying or selling stocks and commodities are intricate and closely scrutinized Even an innocent mistake on your part can trigger an investigation which could lead to an allegation of securities fraud.
 If you have been investigated or accused, exercise your rights to remain silent and have an attorney represent you.
-Then, reach out to Arseneault & Fassett, LLP.
+Then, reach out to Arseneault & Fassett, LLC.
 We are here to listen to your side of the facts and build a compelling defense on your behalf.
 We firmly believe in the presumption of innocence, and when we take on a case, we don't pass judgment.
 We leverage all our knowledge, skills, and resources to work toward a favorable result in the case.

 What Are the Penalties for a Securities Fraud Conviction?